PHPOffice/PhpSpreadsheet/docs/topics/streaming-writer.md

 $sheet = $writer->startSheet('Orders');

-// Layout must be set before the first appendRow() call.
+// Column widths and the freeze pane must be set before the first
+// appendRow() call.
 $sheet->setColumnWidths([1 => 30.0, 2 => 15.0, 3 => 12.0]);
 $sheet->freezePane('A2');

+// The autofilter can be requested at any time before the sheet is
+// finished; the actual range is only known once the sheet finishes.
 $sheet->setAutoFilterToWrittenRange();

 // A style id applies to every cell in the row unless overridden per cell.